Are you tossing up between a fixed or variable home loan? Why not have both!

 There are pros and cons to fixed rate, variable rate, and split loans, so it’s important to make sure you do your homework and select the loan that works best for you and your circumstances.
 To find the loan that suits you best, you need to assess your situation, speak to your lending institution and weigh up the options.

-If you’re unsure where to go for more information, or if you have any questions about the home loan process, contact us today.
+If you’re unsure where to go for more information, or if you have any questions about the home loan process, you can call us on 13 25 77.
+Alternatively, book an appointment to speak with a specialist in branch, online or over the phone.
+If you have a broker, they'll also be able to assist you..

 The above information does not take into account your personal objectives, financial situation or needs.
 Read the relevant Product Terms and Conditions before applying for any loan product in considering and deciding whether it is right for you.
 Please speak to your Accountant/Financial Adviser for guidance about your individual circumstances.